timewave-computer/valence-coprocessor-app/README.md

 #### Install Cargo Valence

-A CLI helper is provided to facilitate the use of standard operations like deploying a domain, circuit, proving statements, and retrieving state information.
+A CLI helper is provided to facilitate the use of standard operations like deploying a circuit, proving statements, and retrieving state information.

 To install: